Some Common Questions

 We have many different routes, times and excursion lengths to suit you and your families needs.
 Please see the "Schedule and Rates" page for more details of our trips.

 If you prefer to sit back and simply take in the sun, scenery, and salt air - that's fine by us.
 However, if you prefer more active participation, you can help Captain Dom steer the boat, help the crew haul our lobster trap, learn some knots, or how to navigate.
 We have beverages on board offering a great selection of local beer and several choices for wine.
 We can teach you the names of the islands, some local folklore, and answer any questions that come to mind.
 They might not be the correct answers, but we'll do our best!
-Also, remember your camera and/or binoculars.

 It is always cooler on the water than on land, and we have warm blankets you can borrow.
-In the spring and fall we recommend a lightweight jacket and long pants.
+In the Spring and Fall we recommend a lightweight jacket and long pants.
 In the summer, unless it's really hot, you'll want a jacket or sweatshirt for morning and evening trips.
 During the day, bring sunglasses, sun block and wear a hat.
 Soft soled shoes, sneakers or sandals are fine.
 No high heels please.
 If it looks like rain, bring a rain jacket, and lastly, don't forget a camera and binoculars.

-Of course, children love being out on the water and we enjoy showing kids the and other creatures we find in our lobster trap.
+Of course!
+Children love being out on the water and we enjoy showing kids the creatures we find in our lobster trap.
 Our boats have high rails for safety.
 We do ask that parents be responsible for their children at all times, and be sure they are respectful of other passengers and our crew.
 We have lifejackets onboard for children but they are of the horseshoe type and young kids may find them uncomfortable.
 If you have a vest style lifejacket for your child, by all means bring it with you.
 We offer discounted rates for children under 12 years old, and infants under two years old are always free.

 We are on the boardwalk in downtown Camden, Maine.
 When approaching from the South on Route 1, (Commercial Street) turn right at the 4-way intersection in the center of town across the street from French & Brawn Grocery.
 Go down the hill, keeping Sea Dog Brewery restaurant immediately on your left, through the public parking lot, to the harbor boardwalk.
-Look for the Camden Harbor Cruises umbrella, next to the small Harbormaster's "Shack."
+Look for the bright blue Camden Harbor Cruises umbrella, next to the small Harbormaster's "Shack."

 You can park along the downtown streets or at the Public Landing, but keep in mind that all parking has a two-hour limit.
 There are two all-day parking lots: one is on Washington Street just past the fire station on the right, and the other is on Atlantic Avenue just past the Camden Public Library, on the left.
 Both are within walking distance.